 - The Jeremiah Project: for young people who have an interest in worship leadership as well as a hunger to explore God’s call on their lives.
 Rising juniors and seniors who have participated in a Montreat Youth Conference before may apply to be part of a special small group that prepares for worship leadership, participates in keynote and discusses vocation.
-More information and online application available at a later date!
+Apply Online!

 - Broadly-graded youth groups are invited to bring all members with them.
 Those who do not meet the grade requirements of the conference (entering 9th grade through spring graduation) must be enrolled in the Clubs Program and may attend worship with your group.

 - Work Crew: College-aged young adults are invited to assist the Planning Team behind the scenes.
 Interested persons need to register, pay conference fee, and travel and lodge with their Back-home group.
 No application for Work Crew is needed.
 There will be an opportunity to sign up during registration.

 - Variety Show: Youth will have a chance to share their gifts and talents with the conference.
 Acts in dance, music, poetry, comedy, and more will be welcomed.
 A form will be available in the back home packet that you receive 60 days prior to your conference.
 Groups may want to prepare an act in advance, but be warned that acts will be vetted on site and we will only be able to include a certain number of acts.
 ONCE AGAIN THIS YEAR— you will turn in lyrics and covenants at sign up.